 Table of Contents

-College and university leaders know firsthand the toll of COVID-19 on students’ mental health over the past year.
+College and university leaders know firsthand the toll of COVID-19 on students’ mental health.
 Higher education deals with the realities of the dramatic increases (53%) in levels of depression, hopelessness, and loneliness due to the coronavirus pandemic.
-So, how do college and university educators address pandemic fatigue going into this academic year?
+So, how do college and university educators address pandemic fatigue during another academic year with COVID-19?

 More than 35,000 students participated in the annual Beginning College Survey of Student Engagement (BCSSE) administered by Indiana University’s Center for Postsecondary Research.
 The survey will remain open until mid-September, ultimately collecting data from nearly 50,000 entering first-year students.